 Decades ago marriages were mainstream.
 The model was usually a carbon copy of the union carried by our parents, neighbors, family and friends.
 Modern society has changed all that today.
 Everyone seems to have a different normal.
 This topic will apply whether married, living together full or part-time.

 More and more we come across couples not afraid to go against the grain.
 People are less intimidated about being open and honest when expressing their needs.
 Sex is an important aspect of relationships.
-Men and women often argue about how often, who initiates, or about sex as a chore.
+Men and women often argue over how often, who initiates, or about sex as a chore.
 There is a wide spectrum of conversations taking place that leaves me with a burning question.
 What do you do when desires don’t match up to your partner’s?
 Should you feel obligated to take part in the act to make your him or her happy?

 Committed relationships are a give and take – a compromise.
 I enjoyed 10 years of togetherness before divorce.
 It isn’t rare to romanticize marriage and love, to the contrary, it’s quite common.
 We spend time, money and energy dreaming away about the lives we’ll have with our significant other.
 There’s lots of planning but who helps us learn the ropes once it’s official?
 You’re moved in or married sharing a blissful existence until a rude alarm wakes you up.